The ABOs of blood types

 Can an A+ person receive any blood type other than their own?
 If so which ones?
 Which blood type is the universal receiver and which is the universal donor?

-And here's why....
-Blood types are determined by ABO blood grouping, which is based on two inherited antigens called A and B. An antigen is anything capable of inducing an immune reaction, and, in this case, A and B are proteins which are found in red blood cell membranes.
-The presence, or absence, of antigens and antibodies in your plasma will determine which blood type you can receive.
-See the table below for information about the antigens and antibodies specific to your blood type:
+Blood types are determined by ABO blood grouping, which is based on two inherited antigens called A and B. An antigen is a marker that consists of proteins and sugars that help the body determine what belongs and what is a pathogen.
+The presence, or absence, of antigens and antibodies in the plasma will determine which blood type a person can receive.
+Here are the specific blood types, the antigens they have, and antibodies they produce: